 Opening Convocation & Rotunda Passage

 An important part of Opening Convocation is the Rotunda Passage.
-On Sunday afternoon prior to the ceremony, students in their Stampede groups will pass through the Rotunda of Dallas Hall, SMU's first building and a historic landmark.
+On Sunday afternoon prior to the ceremony, students in their Residential Common groups will pass through the Rotunda of Dallas Hall, SMU's first building and a historic landmark.
+Transfer students who are not living on campus should report to their affiliated Residential Common, Ware.
 Recognizing that every undergraduate student at SMU has crossed through the Dallas Hall rotunda, students have an opportunity to reflect on their passage to college and their intellectual and personal growth for their time at SMU.

 Graduating students confirm year after year that the full impact of Rotunda Passage is not felt until their graduation and the Rotunda Recessional, another SMU tradition when seniors walk through the rotunda of Dallas Hall in reverse and their thoughts turn back to the beginning of their SMU experiences.